Honours in Indonesian Studies

 - Prof Adrian Vickers supervises in Australian and Indonesian relations * Indonesian art and culture * Indonesian history and politics * Southeast Asian history * Colonial history.

-- Dr Peter Worsley supervises in Islam, Trade and Society: Arabia to Southeast Asia * Research and Methodology.
+- Emeritus Professor Peter Worsley supervises in Islam, Trade and Society: Arabia to Southeast Asia * Research and Methodology.

 - Indonesian Torture Law